 Yellow can help.

 While there are some SEO practices that you can probably master pretty easily, you may need a hand with others.
-If so, Yellow’s expert SEO team can help, with a range of SEO packages designed for small business.
+If so, Yellow Pages’s expert SEO team can help, with a range of SEO packages designed for small businesses.